LinuxSDA/lexicon_project/README.md

 ---------------------------------------------------------------------------------------------------------------

-Right now, we further have online translation support and faster notification push method (Not Published Online).
-We are hoping to integrate all the features together to big release.
+Right now, we further have online translation support and faster notification push method ~~(Not Published Online).
+We are hoping to integrate all the features together to big release.~~
+Translation support and faster notification push method along with IPA support committed on 20/July/2016.

 You can contact Project_Lexicon at LinuxSDA@gmail.com